TYPO3GmbH/mainzific_rim/README.md

 Sitepackage for the project "Mainzific Rim"
 ===========================================

-The package serves as a base for TYPO3 v8 sites used in the Mainzific Rim adventure.
+The package serves as a base for TYPO3 9 LTS sites used in the Mainzific Rim adventure.
 Young students solve missions in order to save Mainz from a Dino attack and become Certified TYPO3 editors doing so.